Skip to content

 Emperor Constantine II erected the first church, the so-called Great Church, in the 4th century.
 It lasted only 44 years and burned to the ground.
 After that, Emperor Theodosius II built a new temple on the same site – it was also wiped out a hundred years later.
 Unfortunately, the first two wooden versions were classic fire victims during riots.
 But, as they say, the third time’s a charm, right?

 Emperor Justinian I started the construction of a third, much larger basilica in the 6th century, only a few weeks after the destruction of the second basilica.
-And boy, did he nail it!
+And he nailed it!

 DID YOU KNOW?

-The remains of the Theodosian Hagia Sophia lie next to one of the entrances to Hagia Sophia.
+The remains of the Theodosian version lie next to one of the entrances.

-2. The brains behind the beauty of Hagia Sophia were two Byzantine architects.
+2. The brains behind its beauty were two Byzantine architects.

 Justinian wanted something grand: something that would make jaws drop, like the largest temple of Christianity.
 But for that, he couldn’t just draw a few sketches and hope for the best, right?

 The Eastern Roman emperor assigned this project to two masterminds: Anthemius of Tralles and Isidore of Miletus.
 These two weren’t just your average builders; they were geniuses responsible for creating an architectural marvel.
 Together, they combined their expertise in mathematics, geometry and engineering.
-And boy, did they deliver!
 They didn’t just design a church but also challenged gravity and architectural norms.

-You know what they say: Rome wasn’t built in a day, and neither was Hagia Sophia!
+You know what they say: Rome wasn’t built in a day, and neither was this structure!

 But here’s the kicker: It wasn’t just Justinian and a handful of labourers working on this epic structure.
 Up to 10,000 people worked on its construction daily, getting their hands dirty to turn Justinian’s vision into a reality.

-4. How much did it cost Justinian to build Hagia Sophia?
+4. How much did it cost Justinian to build it?

 Justinian was not afraid to invest in making a statement with his grand cathedral in Constantinople.